Use of an External IRB (Reliance)

 Study Personnel

 The Principal Investigator is responsible for ensuring the initial and ongoing qualifications of investigators and research staff.
 All individuals engaged in human subject research activities must receive and maintain current human subject training, must disclose conflict of interest in accordance with the MSU HRPP Manual 10-1, Conflict of Interest and are subject to MSU HRPP requirements, see MSU HRPP Manual 4-1, Applicability.
 It is the responsibility of the Principal Investigator to maintain oversight over all project personnel and to assure and to maintain appropriate tracking that these requirements are met (e.g. documentation of training completion, conflict of interest).
-Personnel changes should be reported to the external IRB as required by the external IRB; personnel changes do not need to be reported to the MSU HRPP unless the personnel change involves a non-MSU individual whose involvement may engage another institution in the research and/or clinical investigation with human subjects.
-In such instances, the change must be submitted to the MSU HRPP to determine whether the addition will impact the reliance.
+Personnel changes should be reported to the external IRB as required by the external IRB.
+Personnel changes that involve MSU individuals conducting the research, the MSU principal investigator, or non-MSU individuals whose involvement could impact MSU need to be reported to the MSU HRPP.

 Research Sites

-Any research site(s) that will be engaged in research and/or clinical investigation with human subjects in addition to those initially approved with the external IRB must be submitted to the MSU HRPP to determine whether the addition will impact the reliance.
+Any research site(s) that will be engaged in research and/or clinical investigation with human subjects that are in addition to those initially approved with the external IRB must be submitted to the MSU HRPP if the change could impact MSU.

 External IRB Closure

-When this project is closed by the external IRB, please submit the external IRB closure letter to the MSU HRPP by updating the study through the project’s workspace.
+When the project is closed by the external IRB, the external IRB closure letter must be submitted to the MSU HRPP.